VukMar/deezer-now-playing-card/README.md

 You can configure the DeezerCard component by modifying the following parameters in the DeezerCard.js file:

 **apiUrl**: The URL of the API that provides track data from Deezer.

+You can even modify the DeezerCard.css file to meet your styling needs.

 ## Dependencies
 This project relies on the following dependencies: